 In 2012, both Gina and Greek pianist Dimitri Papadimitriou performed together as part of the `Dublin Master Classes Young Artist Series` at the NCH in Dublin and in 2015 she was invited to perform as part of the `Music for Galway` Lunchtime Series with Swiss pianist Maki Wiederkehr (Trio Rafale).
 In 2018, she was invited as part of the Gwendolyn Masin & Finghin Collins Series at the newly renovated Kevin Barry Room alongside Blythe Teh Engstroem, Thomas Kaufmann and baritone Roderick Williams.

-During her time studying in Chicago, home to the Chicago Symphony Orchestra, Gina became engrossed in orchestral performances, performing regularly as Concertmaster with numerous orchestras which, advanced her musical curiosity and capability even further.
+During her time studying in Chicago, home to the Chicago Symphony Orchestra, Gina became engrossed in orchestral performances, acting regularly as Concertmaster with numerous orchestras which, advanced her musical curiosity and capability even further.
 Ever since, she has performed regularly as Concertmaster and co-principal, working with such prestigious conductors as Charles Dutoit, Stéphane Denève, Giancarlo Guerrero, Alexandre Bloch, John Axelrod, Daniel Cohen, Ernst van Tiel, Gergely Madaras and Lorenzo Viotti.

 Gina is frequently invited to join as guest co-principal player of the Brussels Philharmonic, and is a proud member of the European Philharmonic of Switzerland (EPOS), City Light Symphony Orchestra, and the 21st Century Symphony Orchestra in Switzerland.
 She is also regularly invited to play with the Berner Kammerorchester (BKO) and the renowned Irish Chamber Orchestra (ICO).

 Over the years, Gina has been incredibly fortunate to have worked with some of the greatest pedagogues of our generation throughout her studies in Germany, the US and Switzerland.
 She has received musical guidance from Shmuel Ashkenasi, Vadim Gluzman, Boris Kushnir, Igor Ozim, Rainer Schmidt, György Pauk, Yair Kless, Miriam Fried, Philippe Graffin, Andreas Janke, John O’Conor, Louise Hopkins, the RTÉ Vanbrugh Quartet and the Vermeer Quartet.